John Franklin Bobbitt: Early life and education

 His parents were James and Martha Bobbitt, he was born in the small town of English, Indiana on February 16, 1876.
 Bobbitt graduated in 1901 from the Indiana University.
 He first worked in several rural schools in Indiana.

 From 1903 to 1907, Bobbitt was a teacher at the Philippine Normal School in Manila.
 He went to the Philippines as part of a member of a committee sent to draw up an elementary school curriculum for the islands.
 They had the freedom to form an original curriculum to fit the needs of the population.
 At first they put together American textbooks which they had been familiar with in United States schools, but a director of education in the Philippines made them look this over.
 When they saw that their idea did not fit with the social realities, they discarded their original plan.
 This time they drew up a plan with a variety of things to help the people gain health, make a living, and enjoy self-realization.
 They got away from the American textbooks and found activities derived from the Philippine culture.
 This is when Bobbitt realized that there were more useful solutions to forming a curriculum than just using traditional beliefs.

 Bobbitt went on and received a PhD from Clark University in 1909.
 From 1909 until his retirement in 1941, Bobbitt worked as faculty at the University of Chicago.

-Marriages, Divorce, and Allegations of Abuse
+Personal life

 Bobbitt married his first wife, Sarah Annis, on June 2, 1903.

 In 1937, Sarah Annis Bobbitt sued Franklin Bobbitt, citing "extreme cruelty", requesting a dissolution of their marriage, as well as a restraining order, due to allegations of physical beatings, verbal abuse, and molestations.

 Later, Franklin Bobbitt remarried another woman named Mabel Deiwert in 1941, until his death in 1956.